Location

 Targeting LEED Gold

-Named after Brooklyn-born activist, educator, and politician Shirley Chisholm—the first Black woman elected to the United States Congress—the new Center serves the communities she advocated for throughout her life.
-Preserving and extending the site’s existing recreational uses, the design also provides new learning and community amenities that serve the wider neighborhood.
-With a sculpted façade that is designed to draw people toward the building from different approaches, the architecture responds to its compact urban site while maximizing comfortable outdoor and indoor spaces.
+Named after Brooklyn-born activist, educator, and politician Shirley Chisholm—the first Black woman elected to the United States Congress—the Center serves the communities she advocated for throughout her life.
+Preserving and extending the site’s existing recreational uses, the architecture responds to its compact urban site to maximize comfortable outdoor and indoor spaces.
 Projecting into a new shaded plaza, the building’s transparent main entrance—centrally located between the adjacent public school and the Center—establishes a signature welcoming gesture.
-Large arched windows, set into the gently curving brick façade, reinforce the building’s inviting presence, while also bringing natural light and views deep inside.
+Large arched windows, set into the gently curving brick façade, reinforce the building’s inviting presence and bring natural light and views deep inside.

-The Center’s three lower levels are dedicated to recreation and exercise, housing a gymnasium, walking track, and double-height competition-grade swimming pool, which are immediately visible from the lobby, as well as dance and fitness rooms.
-Openings between floors maximize visual and physical connections between programs, establishing a vibrant and airy atmosphere.
-The Center’s upper level is designed to host a range of community amenities from afterschool programs to a media lab, named for East Flatbush business leader Dr. Roy A. Hastick, Sr. Naturally lit learning spaces for kids, teens, and adults lead outdoors onto a wrap-around rooftop terrace and gardens where people can connect with nature in a peaceful environment that nurtures their physical and mental health.
+The Center’s three lower levels are dedicated to recreation and exercise.
+They house a gymnasium, walking track, and double-height competition-grade swimming pool—all of which are visible from the lobby—as well as dance and fitness rooms.
+Openings between floors maximize visual and physical connections between programs and establish a vibrant and airy atmosphere.
+The Center’s upper level is designed to host a range of community amenities from afterschool programs to a media lab, named for East Flatbush business leader Dr. Roy A. Hastick, Sr. Daylit learning spaces for kids, teens, and adults lead outdoors onto a wrap-around rooftop terrace and gardens where people can connect with nature in a peaceful environment that nurtures their physical and mental health.

 Awards